nrfconnect/sdk-nrf/samples/wifi/radio_test/sample_description.rst

             The higher the value of RF RSSI is, the higher is the level of saturation (non-linearity) at the LNA output.

-         * To compute optimal XO value, with the following configuration:
+         * To compute the optimal XO value with the following configuration:

            * Channel: 64